-In addition to the general requirements for admission to Wheaton College, requirements for admission to the Ph.D./BTS program are:
+In addition to the general requirements for admission to Wheaton College, requirements for admission to the Program are:

-• An MA (in an area of biblical or theological studies) or MDiv degree, or the equivalent.
+• An M.A. (in an area of biblical or theological studies) or M.Div. degree, or the equivalent.

 Students applying in the Biblical Studies (Old or New Testament) concentration should be able to demonstrate (normally in conjunction with transcripted course work):